rabbitmq/rabbitmq-website/site/prometheus.md

 seconds by default.
 RabbitMQ metrics are updated periodically too, every 5 seconds by default.
-Since [this value is configurable](/management.html#statistics-interval), check the metrics update interval on a node by running:
+Since [this value is configurable](/management.html#statistics-interval), check the metrics update interval by running the following command on any of the nodes:

 <pre class="lang-bash">
 rabbitmqctl environment | grep collect_statistics_interval